 Catch monitoring and safe fishing practices continue to be important to all fisheries in the Pacific Region.
 In order to monitor and address potential issues in the Food and Bait fishery, there is 100% at sea observer coverage or 100% electronic monitoring.
-In addition, fishing hails, vessel logbooks, and 100% dockside weight validation are required.
+In addition, fishing hails, vessel logbooks, and 100% dockside catch validation are required.
 The Food and Bait fishery is conducted with seine gear only.
 To reduce the impacts of fish loss from compression in the net during the pumping process, there is a licence condition in place that requires all herring from a set to be retained, unless the set has to be released due to vessel safety concerns.
 The monitoring program is provided by an independent, third party service provider.
 The management controls and measures for this fishery will be assessed, and future management adjustments may be made to address emerging fishery developments.

 In order to address identified issues regarding the difficulty of achieving the precise catch amounts with seine gear, a process to allow reallocation of unfished quota assigned to another category ZM licensed designated vessel will be continued.
-The transfer documents and procedures are available from the lead Resource Manager as described in Section 4.11 of this Plan.
-Multiple licences may be designated to a single vessel, including category ZY3 and ZY4 Special Use Herring licences; there are no restrictions on the number of category ZM licences that may be designated to a vessel.
+Multiple licences may be designated to a single vessel, including category ZY3 and ZY4 Special Use Herring licences, and there are no restrictions on the number of category ZM licences that may be designated to a vessel.

 Fish harvesters are requested to operate cooperatively in this fishery both to increase safety for all vessels, and work within licence quotas while minimizing impact on the herring resource.
-The HIAB in conjunction with FishSafe, the department, and the industry selected service provider have developed a Food and Bait Best Practices booklet to highlight fishing practices to address safety considerations for this fishery.
+The HIAB in conjunction with Fish Safe BC, the Department, and the industry selected service provider have developed a Food and Bait Best Practices booklet to highlight fishing practices to address safety considerations for this fishery.
 Pre and in season meetings will be conducted as required to address management and safety issues.